AI is drowning software maintainers in junk security reports

 The AI-powered “industrialization” of vulnerability discovery is currently a much bigger problem for open source projects than big organizations like Microsoft or Google, as they rely on volunteer maintainers, whose number and time is limited.

-Curl lead developer Daniel Stenberg hopes the latter decision will remove the incentive for submitting AI slop, and believes that “the best and our most valued security reporters still will tell us when they find security vulnerabilities.”
+CURL lead developer Daniel Stenberg hoped the latter decision would remove the incentive for submitting AI slop, and stated his belief that “the best and our most valued security reporters still will tell us when they find security vulnerabilities.”

-In the meantime, the Open Source Security Foundation’s Vulnerability Disclosures Working Group is still seeking community feedback as it works to help open source maintainers tackle AI-generated junk reports.
+The Open Source Security Foundation’s Vulnerability Disclosures Working Group is also seeking community feedback as it works to help open source maintainers tackle AI-generated junk reports.
 Its goals include compiling best practices, creating policy templates, and developing guidance to help maintainers spot and handle AI-assisted submissions.

 Subscribe to our breaking news e-mail alert to never miss out on the latest breaches, vulnerabilities and cybersecurity threats.
 Subscribe here!